Using libvirt/KVM with Vagrant

 • ipv4: The IPv4 prefix used for the management network (default: 192.168.121.0/24)

 • start: The offset of the first VM management IP address in the management network (default: 100).
-For example, with start set to 50, the device with node.id set to 1 will get 51st IP address in the management IP prefix.
+For example, with start set to 50, the device with node.id set to 1 will get the 51st IP address in the management IP prefix.

 • _network: The libvirt network name (default: vagrant-libvirt)